Respectful and Intimate Relationships

 - Privacy, sex shaming, revenge porn and victim blaming.

 - The importance of consent and open conversations about sexual needs.

 Equipping young people with media literacy and body safety skills

-Free resources: Behind the Scenes of Respectful Intimate Relationships
+Free resources: Respectful Relationships and Respectful Intimate Relationships

 Discover all four full-length episodes free to share with your students.
 Each episode comes with a pack of printable supporting resources to use in your lessons.